caitlinfcorrigan/MyTrails/README.md

     [x] Allow users to click on a trail (on a specific park's page) to navigate to the trail's page

 ## Next Steps
+* Add trail count to Parks page
+* Select the park in the form on the New Trail page if user navigated from a park's page
-* Redirect users back to the Park page after creating a trail for that park
+* Redirect users back to the parent park's page after creating a trail
 * Add trail's average rating to `/trails` and `/trails/:id`
 * Implement sorting for `/parks` and `/trails`
 * Implement search for `/parks` and `/trails`